-

 The General Assembly of North Carolina enacts:

-SECTION 1.
-Directive. – Notwithstanding G.S.
+SECTION 1.(b) Directive. – Notwithstanding G.S.
 113‑221.1 and G.S.
 143B‑289.52 and any other provision of law to the contrary, the Fisheries Director (as defined in G.S.
 113‑251), the Marine Fisheries Commission (Commission), and the Division of Marine Fisheries of the Department of Environmental Quality (Division) shall do all of the following:

-(1) Issue a proclamation and undertake a supplement to the Southern Flounder Fishery Management Plan to increase recreational and commercial access to the southern flounder resource by allowing a recreational harvest season not less than six weeks between May 15 and November 15 of each year with a limit of one fish per person per day, and no seasonal limit; and set a commercial quota with a total allowed catch of 750,000 pounds with quota overages in one year deducted from the following year's quota and any unused quota in one year added to the following year's quota.
+(1) Undertake a supplement to the Southern Flounder Fishery Management Plan to increase recreational and commercial access to the southern flounder resource by allowing a recreational harvest season not less than six weeks between May 15 and November 15 of each year with a limit of one fish per person per day, and no seasonal limit; and set a commercial quota with a total allowed catch of 750,000 pounds with quota overages in one year deducted from the following year's quota and any unused quota in one year added to the following year's quota.
 All other size and manner of take limits, season opening dates, area designations, and specific area and gear sub‑allocations implemented through Amendment 3 to the Southern Flounder Fishery Management Plan shall continue to apply.

 (2) Allow a year‑round red snapper season with a limit of two fish per person per day and a 20‑inch minimum size limit in State waters.